GnaspGames/SpeedCraft/Map_Spec.md

 Used to specify lobby position (or trigger movements) of each player 0 = Move to main lobby
 1 = In main lobby
+FUTURE: 2 = Move to SpeedCraft
+FUTURE: 3 = in SpeedCraft